 During the second counselling session the counsellor in the presence of a third party observer should:

-(a) Restate the unsatisfactory work performance or conduct identified.
+- (a) Restate the unsatisfactory work performance or conduct identified. - (b) Restate the agreed corrective actions identified at the previous session including establishing a date for review.